kchapple/employee-api/readme.md

 `npm run test`

+**Code Generation**

+The application uses swagger-typescript-api or 'sta' to generate Api.ts which contains typescript interfaces based on the open API schema. https://github.com/acacode/swagger-typescript-api

+To re-generate the Api.ts file after changing the schema, run:

+`npm run gen`

 **Docker Image**

 The docker image is based on the official node docker and is pushed to dockerhub.
 To build and push an update:
 ```